-As we commemorate World Refugee Day this week, Shadi will give us his own account of leaving the country and update us on his efforts to help Syrians trying to seek safety abroad in an atmosphere that has become increasingly hostile to Muslim refugees.
+As we commemorated World Refugee Day, Shadi discussed his own story of leaving the country and updated us on his efforts to help Syrians trying to seek safety abroad in an atmosphere that has become increasingly hostile to Muslim refugees.

 israel360 user: It seems like for refugees to get a new life, particularly in the U.S., it takes a combination of patience and luck.
 Can you tell us a little bit about the process that you faced?

 Shadi Martini (SM): In my case it’s more luck than anything else.
 I’m not a typical refugee that came here.
 In my case I received refugee status through a lottery system and got an immigration visa.
 That was luck, but most of the people who come here to the U.S. come through the resettlement process that takes more than two years to be processed and to enter the country.
 I work with people trying to get refugee status, particularly with vulnerable groups, including families with young children, injured people, people who are disabled.
 I work with organizations to identify these people.
 It has a lot of do with luck.
 Only 50 percent of people who apply actually get into the interview process and start the vetting process.
 Only 50 percent even get to the next step.

 israel360 user: We hear a lot about the vetting process, or the “extreme vetting,” as was said during the U.S. presidential campaign.
 How difficult is it?
 Do these people actually pose a danger?